itswadesh/anne-docs/manual.md

 • SMS & Email: -

-In the SMS enable option when we enable the messaging facility which allow the admin to send a message regarding the offers & other subscription details.
+In the SMS enable option when we enable the messaging facility which allow the admin to send a message.

 • Payment: -